shelleywong/CSCI211-Course-Materials/Labs/lab04.md

 ### The command line editor

-When vi was created, editors did not display the text being edited on the screen.
-The vi stands for visual.<br>
+* When vi was created, editors did not display the text being edited on the screen.
+The vi stands for visual.

-vi was built on top of the line editor called ed.
-A line editor allows you to edit a single line at a time.<br>
+* vi was built on top of the line editor called ed.
+A line editor allows you to edit a single line at a time.

-The line editor provides lots of vi's functionality (read file, write file, substitute).<br>
+* The line editor provides lots of vi's functionality (read file, write file, substitute).

-When in command mode, ":" allows you to enter a command that is passed to the line editor.<br>
+* When in command mode, ":" allows you to enter a command that is passed to the line editor.

 For example, if you wanted to change all occurrence of foo to bar you could use the s (for substitute) command:
 ```